nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile/how-to-customize-nuxeo-mobile-metadata-layout.md

 The field can either reference a property of the document, given its xpath, or a top level property of the JSON representation of a Document (from the REST API), such as `versionLabel` or `state`.

-Labels are internationalized, so you can fill `messages.json` files within the View Designer, in the **UI** > **Translations** tab.
+Labels are internationalized, so you can fill `messages.json` files within the Studio Designer, in the **UI**&nbsp;> **Translations** tab.
 It fallbacks on displaying the label key if no label is found.
 The Mobile application will load the `messages.json` files from the Nuxeo Server after a successful login.

 ![]({{file name='ViewDesignerResources.png'}} ?w=650,border=true)